matsveil/better-swiftui-texteditor/README.md

 - 📝 **Placeholder Support** - Display placeholder text when the editor is empty
 - 🔢 **Character Limit & Count** - Limit text length and display remaining characters
 - 📏 **Dynamic Height** - Automatically adjusts height based on content
+- 📊 **Line Count Tracking** - Monitor and respond to changes in the number of lines
 - ⌨️ **Return Key Handling** - Different actions for Return vs. Shift+Return
 - 🎨 **Comprehensive Styling** - Font, padding, colors, and comprehensive UI customization
 - 🖥️ **Platform Compatibility** - Works seamlessly on macOS and iOS with platform-specific optimizations